kalinon/DISGAEA-RPG-Python-Bot/README.md

 When you do, open DRPG JP on a different device and use the transfer code there.
 You do not need to log in afterwards, once you've used the code you can use the bot once again.

+8. Once you've succesfulyl logged in, you can use loginfromcache() instead of dologin.
+Instead of logging in again, it will resume the previous session.
+It will reduce the number og logins, thus making it so that the trasnfer code will break less often.
-7. If you want to reroll, copy the new transfer code into transfercode.txt
+9. If you want to reroll, copy the new transfer code into transfercode.txt